Overview: Canva and Infogram as Authoring and Publishing Category solutions.

 Infogram: Infogram is an easy-to-use tool for creating infographics, reports, and maps.
 Beautiful, shareable visual content can be made interactively.

-Canva and Infogram: Best Use cases based on the customer satisfaction data
+Canva and Infogram: Best activities based on customer satisfaction

 Key Capabilities Supported